sparkflows/sparkflows-docs/docs/user-guide/connectors/mysql.rst

 For writing to MySQL use the WriteJDBC node.
 In the node dialog, use the MySQL connection.

-Details are available at : https://docs.sparkflows.io/en/latest/user-guide/connectors/jdbc.html
+Example workflows are available at : https://docs.sparkflows.io/en/latest/user-guide/connectors/jdbc.html